This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 They’re called “smothered” because of the cooking technique used to make them.
 Smothering involves cooking your food in the liquid in a pan with a lid over low heat.

-This is a classic Southern dish and one of the best comfort food recipes ever!
+This is a classic Southern dish and one of the best pork chop dinner ideas ever!
 Pork loin chops are coated in seasoning and flour, then pan-fried golden-brown and simmered in a rich, creamy onion gravy.

 Some smothered pork chops recipes use cream of mushroom soup, but ours uses only fresh ingredients.